erqk/ng-dynamic-json-form/src/assets/docs/v8/ui-components/ui-components_en.md

 | [PrimeNg]          | UI_PRIMENG_COMPONENTS  | ng-dynamic-json-form/ui-primeng  |
 | [Angular Material] | UI_MATERIAL_COMPONENTS | ng-dynamic-json-form/ui-material |

-## Custom UI component
+## Create a custom UI component

-The process for building the component is exactly the same with [Custom Components](../v8/custom-components/custom-components_en.md).
+The process for building the custom UI component is same with [Create a custom component](../../v8/custom-components/custom-components_en.md#create-a-custom-component).

+## Extend or Overwrite UI components

 The `uiComponents` can be extended, or overwritten.
-For example, we can extend it by adding `InputFileComponent` to the `uiComponents`.
-When `type` is set to `file`, the component will be used.
+For example, we extend `uiComponents` with a new type `file`.
+When the `type` is set to `file`, `InputFileComponent` will be used.

 ```tsx
 import { ApplicationConfig } from '@angular/core';